ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 # Notes on Github Workflows for CI/CD

+**Disclaimer** this a very rough draft.
+It likely contains errors and may be a little clunky in communication and organization.

 # Background

 This is based on the Continuous Integration and Continuous Deployment (CI/CD) workflow for python libraries hosted on Github.